shambhavi12001/NxNQueens/README.md

 The Forward Checking Algorithm is paired up with Back Tracking to generate all possible solutions consistent with the position entered.
 The ForwardChecking.java file runs this algorithm.
+### Node
+The Node.java generates any check on the board with a variable, a list of possible values (domain) and possibly a column assigned to it.
 ## Example Output

 ```